wp-plugins/affiliates/readme.txt

 19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.

 == Changelog ==

+= 2.11.0 =
+* Added a cookie timeout filter.
+* Removed menu title translation to circumvent effects of core bug 18857.
+* Fixed a bug related to retrieving a user option where the null comparison needed to be strict.
+* Added an AJAX handler to allow setting user options on the fly.
+* Added the option to hide or show filters on the affiliates overview.
+* Added the affiliates_admin_referrals_secondary_actions filter.
+* Fixed a minor bug related to data representation in case of string data in referrals.
+* Improved PHP compatibility avoiding use of boolval.

 = 2.10.0 =
 * Updated the German translation with more suitable translations in context.